DerManoMann/openapi-extras/README.md

 The controller annotation may be used on class level to add an optional prefix to all operations of that controller class.

-Also, it can be used to add default responses to all endpoints.
+Also, it can be used to share responses and headers with all endpoints.

 Example adding the `/foo` prefix and a `403` response to all operations in the `MyController` class.